mattdesl/tween-base/README.md

 #### `cancel()`

 Cancels a tween.
+Returns this for chaining.
 Next time this tween is ticked, it will:

 - emit a `"cancelling"` event
 - become inactive and stop updating the target